Things you must know to plan your Andaman tour packages

 Andaman is different !

 Andaman islands are situated 1200 kms from mainland India and are seperated by the Indian Ocean.
-Ships and flights are the main modes of communication between what we call mainland India and these islands.
+Ships and flights are the main modes of conveyance between what we call mainland India and these islands.
 Needless to mention materials and commodities get transported via cargo ships and are priced double here, so are the services.

 How to plan your Andaman tour packages ?